 Carter joined Computing Sciences as part of the National Energy Research Scientific Computing (NERSC) Division at the end of 1996, working with a broad range of scientists to optimize applications, transition projects from shared-memory vector systems to massively parallel systems, and providing in-depth consulting for materials scientists and chemists using NERSC.
 He became group leader of the consulting group at the end of 2005.
 During his time at NERSC, he led or played a lead role in teams that procured and deployed three of the fastest computing systems in the world.

-Before coming to Berkeley Lab, Carter worked at the IBM Almaden Research Center with the Center for Computational Chemistry with a focus on developing fast, accurate and usable electronic structure models and software, and generally on chemical problems relevant to IBM's business.
-During his postdoctoral work at the University of British Columbia, Canada, he participated in some of the first work to use Density Functional Theory to calculate the electromagnetic properties of small molecules.
+Before coming to Berkeley Lab, Carter worked at the IBM Almaden Research Center with the Center for Computational Chemistry with a focus on developing fast, accurate, and usable electronic structure models and software and generally on chemical problems relevant to IBM's business.
+During his postdoctoral work at the University of British Columbia, Canada, he participated in some of the first works using density functional theory to calculate the electromagnetic properties of small molecules.
 He holds a Ph.D. and B.S. in chemistry from the University of Sheffield, UK.